 Why the volume matters beyond the numbers

 Adequate fluid intake supports every major system in the body.
-Because of that, the kidneys need enough liquid to filter waste efficiently, which helps prevent urinary tract issues and kidney stones.
-Skin remains supple when cells are well‑hydrated, and the digestive tract moves more smoothly, reducing constipation and promoting nutrient absorption.
 The brain relies on a stable water balance to maintain focus, mood, and short‑term memory.
+Now, the kidneys need enough liquid to filter waste efficiently, which helps prevent urinary tract issues and kidney stones.
+On the flip side, skin remains supple when cells are well‑hydrated, and the digestive tract moves more smoothly, reducing constipation and promoting nutrient absorption.
 Even modest improvements in daily water consumption have been linked to better exercise performance, as muscles function optimally when they’re fully lubricated.

 Adjusting the baseline to your lifestyle